videojs/http-streaming/README.md

 ## Testing

 For testing, you run `npm run test`.
-You will need Chrome, Chrome Canary and Firefox for running the tests.
+You will need Chrome and Firefox for running the tests.

 ## Debugging